Types Of Technical Indicators

 - Commodity Channel Index (CCI)

-Whether using simple or more complex mathematical formulas, technical indicators are usually represented in a graphical form above or below a security's price chart.
-Anyone can then compare this indicator with the corresponding price chart of the security.
+Whether using simple or more complex mathematical formulas, technical indicators provide a unique perspective on the strength and direction of price action and are usually represented in a graphical form above or below an asset's price chart.

 Here’s a list of the types of technical indicators.